 ShipStation to NetSuite (Fulfillment Import):

 The built-in connector cannot map custom fields like discounts, gift messages, or special handling instructions.
-If you need custom field mapping, third-party connectors from Nova Module ($400/month billed annually) or Celigo provide that flexibility.
+If you need custom field mapping, Nova Module ($400/month) or Celigo provide that flexibility.

 To verify alignment:

-If SKUs don't match between systems, orders import but items show as unrecognized.
+If SKUs do not match between systems, orders import but items show as unrecognized.
 Standardize SKU formats before connecting the integration.

 Once connected, the integration runs continuously without manual intervention.
 Understanding the automation flow helps you monitor performance and identify bottlenecks.

-The sync cycle operates on a polling model.
 ShipStation polls NetSuite approximately every 3-10 minutes for new orders matching your workflow criteria.
 After label creation, fulfillment data posts back to NetSuite within 5-10 minutes.
+For a deeper look at how NetSuite order management handles fulfillment workflows natively, that guide covers the NetSuite side of the equation.

 For businesses running SuiteCommerce or BigCommerce storefronts connected to NetSuite, this creates a complete order-to-ship automation chain:

 The "Notify Marketplace" checkbox in ShipStation is critical.
-When creating labels, ensure this option is enabled—it tells ShipStation to push fulfillment data back to NetSuite.
-Missing this checkbox is the #1 reason tracking doesn't update in NetSuite.
+When creating labels, ensure this option is enabled.
+It tells ShipStation to push fulfillment data back to NetSuite.
+Oracle's documentation confirms this is the most common reason tracking does not update in NetSuite.

 Before processing live orders, run test transactions to verify the complete round-trip sync.
 Catching configuration issues in testing prevents fulfillment delays later.